What does it take for someone to go from a lottery millionaire to a bank robber?

 According to Jim, the so-called lottery curse had gotten to him.

 Shortly before winning, Jim had been going through some family problems and depression.
 The 19 million dollars, however, weren’t spent on therapy and getting better.
-Instead, Jim decided to make his life better through luxury purchases, spending on women and drugs.
+Instead, Jim decided to make his life better through luxury purchases, spending on women, and drugs.

-Eventually, things got so bad that Jim started getting advances on the next year lottery payment.
+Eventually, things got so bad that Jim started getting advances on the next year’s lottery payment.
 He was borrowing against the upcoming annual installment but the sum he was wasting happened to be much larger than his win.

-His lifestyle enabled Jim to meet celebrities and to eventually become something of a socialite.
+His lifestyle enabled Jim to meet celebrities and eventually become something of a socialite.
 Luxury sports car events, auto shows – everybody knew that Jim was going to be there.

 In the late 90s, the lifestyle started getting to Jim.
 His first wife asked for a divorce and she was awarded half of the annual lottery installments.
 Regardless of the significant reduction in income, however, Jim continued living as a big spender.

-His second wife met him at that period of his life, saying that Jim would settle for nothing but the best.
+His second wife met him during that period of his life, saying that Jim would settle for nothing but the best.
 Rolex watches, Harley Davidson bikes, Persian rugs – these were just a few of the luxuries that Jim continued spending on, regardless of his dwindling fortune.
 They went on multiple trips together and the courtship turned into a real romantic fairytale for the lady of Jim’s heart.

 Jim married his second wife in 2002.
 It was Valentine’s Day.
 Soon after, she suggested that he take financial management classes, worried about the extravagant life Jim was used to.
 Still, Jim continued the downward spiral.
 He was an emotional spender, attempting to fill what was missing in his life through luxury purchases.